apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 Similarly, the unroll-variable `♢isGreen_unroll` holds true if there is a state on the loop such that `isGreen` is true.

-Let us take a look at the valuations of `☐(requestedGreen ⇒ ♢isGreen)_unroll` along the execution to see this.
+Let us take a look at the valuations of `☐(requestedGreen ⇒ ♢isGreen)_unroll` along our counterexample to see this.

 ```
 (* State0 ==